synchrownicity/WeatherModelling/README.md

 Appropriate data engineering techniques and hyperparameter tuning were implemented where necessary to minimise errors and bring about accurate prediction.
 Predictions were visualised against ground truth in our test dataset to inspect trend fidelity.

 ### **Key Findings**
-Our analysis revealed that the LSTM mdodel delivered the highest accuracy, achieving the lowest RMSE and MAE, while most faithfully capturing diurnal and seasonal humidity patterns.
+Our analysis revealed that the LSTM model delivered the highest accuracy, achieving the lowest RMSE and MAE, while most faithfully capturing diurnal and seasonal humidity patterns.

-This highlights the value of sequence-aware deep learning fro environmental forecasting, and provide a reproducible framework that can be extended to other climate variables or locations.
+This highlights the value of sequence-aware deep learning for environmental forecasting, and provide a reproducible framework that can be extended to other climate variables or locations.

 ## **How To Run The Project**
 Our submission contains 2 main folders: